- A certificate of deposit (CD) is a savings tool that often pays higher interest rates when compared to a typical savings deposit account.

 Not all CDs are created equal.
 There are several types of CDs available to those looking to save their money — each with special considerations that should be reviewed before choosing which one to use.
 A few of the types of CDs you may encounter include:

 - Jumbo CD: A jumbo CD is a CD that requires a large minimum deposit — usually around $100,000.
 These often pay a higher rate of return tied to the large upfront deposit requirement.
-First Republic does not offer jumbo CDs.

 Advantages of CDs